Last Updated on 3 months

 Consider the following tips to enhance safety during your winter commutes:

-Ultimately, your safety and those around you should be your top priority.
-By understanding the risks associated with winter driving and staying informed about road conditions, you can make better decisions about when to venture out and stay home.
+Ultimately, your safety and that of those around you should be your top priority.
+By understanding the risks associated with winter driving and staying informed about road conditions, you can make better decisions about when to venture out and when to stay home.

 Long-Distance Winter Journeys: Staying Safe and Alert